Skip to content

 Multiple Enroutes

-If a message is submitted through multiple providers each of them individually see the message as ENROUTE it sometimes happens that a submitted message receives multiple ENROUTE messages.
-In this way it is actually possible that a message transitions from ENROUTE to ENROUTE, even if at first that does not seem like a transition at all.
+If a message is submitted through multiple providers, each of them individually see the message as ENROUTE.
+It sometimes happens that a submitted message receives multiple ENROUTE messages.
+In this way, it is actually possible that a message transitions from ENROUTE to ENROUTE, even if at first that does not seem like a transition at all.

 We recommend at least logging if/when this is ever duplicated, but if possible actually appending the states to a list could be even better.